Tour type: Private

 We want to give you as much flexibility as possible when it comes to booking your holiday with us.
 So, to take account of people with varying travel plans, we don’t include your international flights in the main tour price.
 We are however very happy to suggest flights to go with the tour.
 Please contact us with your preferred dates and departure airport and we’ll give you a selection of airlines, times and fares to choose from.

-On tours that combine Nepal with Tibet, and/or Bhutan, any international flights connecting these countries may be included in the price of your tour or we may ask you to purchase them individually.
+On tours that combine Nepal with Tibet, and/or Bhutan, the connecting flight(s) are generally not included in the price of your tour and will need to be purchased separately.
+Full details will be provided at the time of booking.
 If we arrange the flights then e-tickets will be sent to you in advance but will also be available in Kathmandu before you travel to the airport for the flight.

 Please note that all Nepalese airlines operating domestic routes in the country are currently on the European Commission's list of airlines banned in the EU.
 This includes those running Everest viewing flights and flights to Lukla for the start of the Everest Base Camp trek.